The Mellon Fund for Faculty Innovation

 The Mellon Fund for Faculty Innovation provides financial support in the form of a one-time summer stipend of $10,000 for full-time members of the Princeton faculty and $5,000 for Princeton research scholars and post-doctoral fellows.
 Successful applicants will spend a portion of the summer conducting in-depth research on the objects they plan to include in their course.
 Museum curators are available to consult with faculty on specific portions of the collections and can provide access to additional research resources, including curatorial research files.
 While the new Princeton University Art Museum building is under construction, the Museum has two teaching rooms that can be used for class meetings when objects from storage need to be brought out for discussion and examination by students and faculty.

-Applicants are encouraged to consult with Janna Israel, Curator of Academic Engagement, and Veronica White, Curator of Teaching and Learning, for more information.
+Applicants are encouraged to consult with Janna Israel, Curator of Academic Engagement, for more information.

 Access to the Collections